-Beginning in 2025 agencies who must implement actions in the Strategy must provide the information needed for reporting to Ecology by August 15 of odd-numbered years.
+Agencies required to implement actions under the Strategy must biennially provide the information needed for reporting to Ecology.
 Agencies may include any resources needed to carry out the required planning and designing of policies and programs.

 Collaboration and Engagement.

-Ecology must consult and collaborate with, at a minimum, additional state agencies: the Department of Health, the State Conservation Commission, the Puget Sound Partnership, and the Washington State Military Department's Emergency Management Division.
-Ecology will engage other relevant state agencies so climate resilience actions, such as those related to worker safety and community response, are included in the Strategy.
+Ecology must consult and collaborate with, at a minimum, the following state agencies additional to those required to participate in the initial Strategy: the Department of Health, the State Conservation Commission, the Puget Sound Partnership, and the Washington State Military Department's Emergency Management Division.

-Ecology must also collaborate and engage with tribal governments, nongovernmental organizations, public and private businesses, and overburdened communities.
-In developing the engagement plan, Ecology must announce the opportunity to participate and include, to the extent possible, organizations that express interest in participating.
-Ecology must engage with historically or currently marginalized groups, overburdened communities, vulnerable populations, and tribal governments, and must conduct this engagement with guidance from the Office of Equity, the Environmental Justice Council, and the community engagement plan and the tribal consultation plan adopted in 2021 under the environmental justice chapter of state law.
+Ecology must collaborate and engage with tribal governments, nongovernmental organizations, public and private businesses, and overburdened communities.
+In developing the engagement plan for developing the Strategy, Ecology must announce the opportunity to participate and include, to the extent possible, organizations that express interest in participating.
+Ecology must engage with historically or currently marginalized groups, overburdened communities, vulnerable populations, and tribal governments, and must conduct this engagement with guidance from the Office of Equity, the Environmental Justice Council, and Ecology's community engagement plan and the tribal consultation plan.

-The Strategy's focus is narrowed to focus on the state's role to prepare for, address, and adapt to the impacts of climate change.
+The Strategy is narrowed to focus on preparing for, addressing, and adapting to the impacts of climate change.
 The Strategy does not need to include many of the initial Strategy's requirements.

 The Strategy must be guided by the following principles: